carab/Pinarium/README.md

 Frontend :

-* Add user authentication and cave by user.
+* Add translations.
-* Add translation system.
+* Add multi-cave system.
-* Attach a photo to the bottles.
+* Improve bottle form, add autocomplete, add photo.
 * Fast button to set a bottle as "dranked" and add "dranked" date.
 * Add search filters.
-* Add cave creation/modification.
-* Add autocomplete on some properties.
 * Automatically fetch bottle data from a photo.
 * Fetch data to know when it is better do drink a bottle.

 Backend :

 * More secured Firebase rules.
-* Develop unit tests.
+* Develop unit and e2e tests.

-##

 ## Known bugs